petekeller2/grepord/README.md

 # About

 Use this program to [grep](https://en.wikipedia.org/wiki/Grep) (search) for an ordered list of files.
 Example:
-Within a given directory, find the most recently updated files that contain the text 'hello world'.
+Within a given directory, you could find the most recently updated files that contain the text 'hello world'.

 # Installation